Pyramid Fusion Transformer for Semantic Segmentation: Method

 \textbf{Intra-scale query self-attention.} Within each scale, the intra-scale query self-attention layer conducts self-attention only between category queries within the scale.
 Specifically, for each scale, the $\mathcal{K}$ category queries $\mathcal{Q}_s \in \mathbb{R}^{\mathcal{K}\x C}$ with learnable positional encodings $\mathcal{P}_s \in \mathbb{R}^{\mathcal{K}\x C}$ are input into the layer.

+where $\mathrm{Projection}(\cdot)$ represents a linear projection layer and $\mathrm{Attention}(\cdot)$ is the multi-head attention module introduced in~\cite{attn}\footnote{\blue{We use the same notations to represent linear projection layers as $\mathrm{Projection}(\cdot)$ and multi-head attention module as $\mathrm{Attention}(\cdot)$ in the equations in the later parts of this paper as well.}}.
 The category queries $\mathcal{Q}_s$ are learnable and randomly initialized before training.
 In the forward pass, they are updated by the stacked attention layers, while the learnable positional encodings $\mathcal{P}_s$ are shared at different depths.
 Following~\cite{detr,ddetr,maskformer}, the positional encodings are only used to encode the embeddings $Q_s, K_s$ but not $V_s$ for self-attention.
 The self-attention is conducted only between queries from the same scale to obtain the updated queries ${\cal Q}_s$.
 Such an intra-scale self-attention layer consists of the commonly used multi-head self-attention sub-layer and Feed-Forward Network (FFN) sub-layer with layer normalization and residual connection.

 \textbf{Cross-scale inter-query attention.} As the above intra-scale self-attention is limited within each scale, their three sets of updated queries can only obtain information specific to each scale.
 To allow information propagation between the multiple scales for knowledge fusion, a novel \textit{cross-scale inter-query attention} layer is introduced.
 As the number of such scale-aware queries in each scale is much smaller than the number of all visual tokens in each scale, we achieve information propagation across the multiple scales by conducting attention between the concatenated $3\mathcal{K}$ category queries $\mathcal{Q}_\text{all}=\mathrm{Concat}(\mathcal{Q}_8, \mathcal{Q}_{16}, \mathcal{Q}_{32}) \in \mathbb{R}^{3\mathcal{K}\x C}$ of the three scales.
 The inter-query attention results are then sliced back to the queries of the three scales, which serve as the input for the follow-up intra-scale query-pixel cross-attention layer.
 To distinguish queries of different scales, we use the learnable positional encodings $\mathcal{P}_\text{all}=\mathrm{Concat}(\mathcal{P}_8,\mathcal{P}_{16},\mathcal{P}_{32})$ from the intra-scale query self-attention layer.